 5 Ways to Reduce Cooling Costs This Summer

-As the mercury rises, take proactive measures to slash your cooling bill.
-Whether you rent or own, these 5 low- and no-cost tips ensure you won’t experience a high-priced energy burn this summer.
+As the mercury rises, you can take proactive measures to slash the cost of your cooling bill.
+Whether you rent or own, these five low- and no-cost tips can help you ensure you won’t experience a high-priced energy burn this summer.

 2. Run your AC more economically.
 “Setting your AC as high as is comfortably possible and using a programmable thermostat to increase temperature when you’re out, or asleep, could easily decrease your summer cooling bill by 10%,” says Christina Kielich, spokesperson for the U.S. Department of Energy.
 Remember: The smaller the difference between indoor and outdoor temperatures throughout the summer season, the less you’ll spend.
 Set your AC’s thermostat to 78ºF instead of 72ºF (if you don’t mind some heat) and you could lop as much as 18% off your summer cooling costs.
 Coming into to a hot house?
 Turning the AC to a colder-than-normal setting won’t cool rooms any faster.
 “You’ll probably forget you turned it down in the first place, resulting in pointless spending,” adds Kielich.